hsh-elc/grappa-webservice/documents/concept/documentation.md

 5. Run Tomcat (e.g. `sudo systemctl start tomcat`)

-  - you may want test the web service locally by using a GET request to the [serivce's status endpoint](get-web-service-status) using  `curl` like so: `curl -v --user test:test http://127.0.0.1:8080/grappa-webservice-2.0.0/rest/`, with `test:test` being the LMS ID and password hash, respectively
+  - you may want to test the web service locally by using a GET request to the [serivce's status endpoint](get-web-service-status) using  `curl` like so: `curl -v --user test:test http://127.0.0.1:8080/grappa-webservice-2.0.0/rest/`, with `test:test` being the LMS ID and password hash, respectively

 6. Set the connection string in your LMS client to `http://serverip:8080/grappa-webservice-2.0.0/rest/`